FeatureBaseDB/featurebase/docs/getting-started.md

 ```
 The `language` field is a `set` field, but since the default field type is `set`, we don't need to specify it

-Your `StarTrace.java` file should look like:
+Your `startrace.java` file should look like:
 ```
 package main.java;